ecogood/ecg-quicktest-app/README.md

 ECG quick test App
 ==================

-This the the online version of the quick test of the Economy for the Common Good.
+This the the web version of the quick test of the Economy for the Common Good.
+You can also [use it offline](#use-offline).

 ### Build Status
 [![Build Status](https://travis-ci.org/ecogood/ecg-quicktest-app.svg?branch=master)](https://travis-ci.org/ecogood/ecg-quicktest-app)